15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 You can use insights to capture users needs: snippets from customer interviews or user research links to keep tickets or sales opportunities, links to specific product analytics dashboards using the Chrome extension, or messages from Slack or Teams.

-You can then prioritize your ideas using the collected insights and their impact. .
+You can then prioritize your ideas using the collected insights and their impact.

-It is crucial to highlight that contributors, in addition to create new ideas, also have the chance to provide valuable insights that can enhance existing ideas.
+It’s crucial to highlight that contributors, in addition to create new ideas, also have the chance to provide valuable insights that can enhance existing ideas.

 They are the ideal candidates to contribute to the refinement of an idea, given their privileged point of view.
 If those responsible for managing the product are able to collect this kind of feedback from users, it represents a very positive starting point.

-Prioritize ideas
+Prioritizing ideas

 Prioritization represents a significant challenge and critical factor in the success of any product team.
 Product managers must manage conflicting priorities and make informed decisions that balance various aspects such as immediate business needs, longer term strategy, customer needs, competition and changing market conditions .
-One of the most crucial skills for a product manager is the ability to prioritise effectively.
+One of the most crucial skills for a product manager is the ability to prioritize effectively.

 Inadequate prioritization can lead to conflicts and poor outcomes.
-Discussions may result in conflicting opinions or decisions may be driven by subjective intuitions from key stakeholders or customers.
+Discussions may result in conflicting opinions, or decisions may be driven by subjective intuitions from key stakeholders or customers.

-• Making the process collaborative: include the whole product team as well as all stakeholders who have insights into what the business and customers need – not dictated by leadership or done in isolation by the product manager.
+• Make the process collaborative: include the whole product team as well as all stakeholders who have insights into what the business and customers need – not dictated by leadership or done in isolation by the product manager.

 New Features: Once the necessary infrastructure has been established, new features can be developed.